Roshi-Codes/BlueTeamBeast/PowerShell/Deploy Agents/Splunk/Readme.txt

 Planned Update:
-Run the install process as jobs so that more than the forwarder can be installed on more than one host at once.
+Run the install process as jobs so that the forwarder can be installed on more than one host at once.
+Parse command line parameters instead of the need to edit the ps1 file.